 (1) A covered risk benefits Member may opt at any time to cease to be a covered risk benefits Member.

-(2) An option under subregulation (1) is to be exercised by notice in writing, received by the Board.
+(2) An option under subregulation (1) is to be exercised by notice in writing or by telephone, received by the Board.

 (3) When a notice under subregulation (2) is received by the Board, the Member exercising the option ceases to be a covered risk benefits Member.